ashishbindra2/workshop/docs/python_tutorials/string.md

 print(str1[::-1])  # !!!ysae yrev yrev si nohtyP gninraeL
 ```

-### Mathematical Operators for String:
+### Mathematical Operators for String

 We can apply the following mathematical operators for Strings.

-1) + operator for concatenation
+1) * operator for concatenation
 2) * operator for repetition

 ```py
 print("Hello" + "World") # HelloWorld
 print("Hi"*2)            # HiHi
 ```

-#### Note:
+#### Note

 1) To use + operator for Strings, compulsory both arguments should be str type.
 2) To use * operator for Strings, compulsory one argument should be str and other argument should be int.

 #### Q) Write a Program to access each Character of String in Forward and Backward Direction by using while Loop?

 ```py linenums="1"
 s = "Learning Python is very easy !!!" n = len(s)